-A variety of devices are used to bead beat samples.
+A variety of devices are used for bead beating samples.
 In all cases, the tube, vial or plate is shaken so that grinding media can impact and disrupt the sample.
-Vortexers, the simplest (and least effective) bead beater, work by swirling the sample and beads/ balls in a motion that promotes disruption of microorganisms.
+Vortexers, the simplest (and least effective) bead beater, work by swirling the sample and beads/ balls in a motion that helps to disrupt microorganisms.
 Other bead beaters, including dental amalgamators and shaking mills, oscillate tubes, often in a figure-eight motion, which allows for crushing and grinding of samples.
 High throughput homogenizers, which can process samples in deep well plates in addition to other formats, have a linear motion that focuses the kinetic energy of the grinding media on the sample instead of on the sides of the container.
-Extremely resilient samples, such as seeds, are most effectively homogenized via linear motion bead beaters.
-While vortexers are limited to processing microorganisms, other beat beaters have a wider range of sample processing capabilities (Table 1).
+Extremely resilient samples, such as seeds, are most effectively homogenized via linear motion bead beating.
+While vortexers are limited to disrupting microorganisms, other beat beaters have a wider range of sample processing capabilities (Table 1).

-Single and multitube vortexers can be used to disrupt microorganisms, but are very ineffective at homogenizing solid tissues.
+Single and multitube vortexers can be used for bead beating microorganisms, but are very ineffective at homogenizing solid tissues.
 Vortexers are a good choice when a limited number of samples require processing, or for laboratories on very tight budgets.
 Adding beads and a suspension of microorganisms to a snap cap tube and holding it on a vortex mixer for a minute will result in disrupted cells.
-However, this method is generally less than half the effectiveness of dedicated bead beaters.
-Some vortexers have been modified to function more like a bead beater.
-For instance, the Pulsing Vortex Mixer can process 12 samples in microcentrifuge tubes at a fraction of the cost of a dedicated bead beater.
-Though more expensive, a Multitube Vortexer can accommodate full racks of tubes or microwell plates, thus allowing higher throughput processing.
+However, this method is generally less than half as effective than a device dedicated to bead beating.
+Some vortexers have been adapting specifically for bead beating.

 NOTES: The HT 24™ can run for 90 seconds continuously, but can cycle 10 times using the pulsing feature.
 When this feature is active, a pause (1-120 seconds) is inserted between the run times.
 Thus, total processing time can be up to 15 minutes with pauses of as little as 1 second.
 Initially, the GenoGrinder 2010 could be adapted to hold four deep well plates.
 The clamp assembly was later modified to hold up to six plates.

-Multitube bead beaters like the HT Mini™ and the HT 24™ use a high speed oscillating motion to homogenize microorganisms and tissues samples.
+Multitube bead beaters like the HT Mini™, HT 6™ and the HT 24™ use a high speed oscillating motion for bead beating microorganisms and tissues samples.
 The HT Mini™, which is based on the design of a dental amalgamator, can effectively homogenize microorganisms and small tissue samples by rapidly shaking microcentrifuge tubes clamped in a small arm back and forth between 2800 and 4000 rpm.
 Microorganisms placed in tubes with grinding beads can be homogenized in as little as 30 seconds.
 The HT Mini™ has been designed to hold one to three 2 ml screw cap nonskirted disruption tubes.
+The HT 6™ works with the same motion, but holds six tubes.
+It can also hold two 5 ml tubes.
 The HT 24™ can oscillate up to 24 samples in 0.5 ml or 2 ml disruption tubes in a figure-eight multidirectional motion at speeds between 2400 to 4200 rpm.
 Heat, which can be generated as a result of the high-speed agitation, can affect the integrity of many biomolecules.
-Consequently, the HT 24™ has a pulsing feature that can be programmed to operate in short bursts with interval rest periods, allowing heat to dissipate between cycles.
+Consequently, the HT 24™ has a pulsing feature that can be programmed for bead beating in short bursts with interval rest periods, allowing heat to dissipate between cycles.

-High throughput homogenizers are specifically designed for processing samples in deep well plates and vials, but they can also accommodate microcentrifuge tubes and small bottles, allowing for the processing of large samples.
+High throughput homogenizers are specifically designed for bead beating samples in deep well plates and vials, but they can also accommodate microcentrifuge tubes and small bottles, allowing for the bead beating of large samples.
 Organs that are too large to be processed in a dental amalgamator or multitube bead beaters can be homogenized in high throughput homogenizers.
 Although these instruments can be expensive, they are capable of efficiently processing hundreds to thousands of samples daily.
-Models include the HT Homogenizer™, 1600 Mini G™, and 2010 GenoGrinder®.
+Models include the 1600 Mini G™ and 2010 GenoGrinder®.
 These homogenizers have a range of capabilities, which is reflected in their cost.

 Table 2.
 Cross reference of sample type and bead beater capability. (click on table for larger image)